Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Introduction

-\begin{itemize} \item We collect and annotate a Chinese large-scale cross-scene dataset (Cchead) for crowded head tracking. \item We conduct experimental comparison and analysis using existing state-of-the-art algorithms on our Cchead dataset. \item We extend the Cchead dataset with multi-source information by a transfer learning strategy, including optical flow maps, depth maps, frame difference maps, and density maps. \item Experimental results demonstrate MIFN as a strong baseline by comparing it with existing state-of-the-art methods on our Cchead dataset. \end{itemize}
+\begin{itemize} \item We collect and annotate a Chinese large-scale cross-scene dataset (Cchead) for crowded head tracking. \item We conduct experimental comparison and analysis using existing state-of-the-art (SOTA) multi-object tracking algorithms on our Cchead dataset. \item We extend the Cchead dataset with multi-source data by a transfer learning strategy. \item We present a novel insight and deep network (MDFN) for head detection and tracking by leveraging pseudo multi-source data fusion.
+Ablation experiments confirm the significance of multi-source data fusion. \item Experimental results demonstrate MDFN as a strong baseline by comparing it to existing SOTA multi-object tracking algorithms across three datasets: Cchead, Restaurant and CroHD.
+To promote further development, we share our source code and trained models for global researchers: https://github.com/kailaisun/Cchead. \end{itemize}